fwolfst/aoc/2021/README.md

 Did not find a fibonacci implementation in Rubys stdlib.
 And notice now that it is craB not craP.

+## Puzzle Day VIII

+The moment where you get the creeps and then figure out you just have to count some elements.

+### Part 2

+Where you get the creeps and whish you would still have the Prolog-muscles.
+Or looked at the fascinating prolog/ruby projects.
+Or figured out earlier that there is a solution where you just need two deducive/combinatorial statements.
+At the end, you suppress the urge to beautify the code and go to work.

 # The Takeaways/Learned-Agains